rob-blackbourn/jetblack-graphql-reconnect-client/README.md

 When `subscribe` is called it returns a function that can be called to unsubscribe.
 The `callback` to the `subscribe` function has the prototype `callback(error, data)`.
 If both `error` and `data` are `null` then connection hs been closed normally.

- As the name suggests the `graphQLReconnectingSubscriber` will try to reconnect should the connection be dropped.
 The `delay` is specified in milliseconds.
 The `maxRetries` will limit the number of retries unless set to 0 which means unlimited.

 The `graphQLRetryFetch` function is a simple `fetch` implementation for `query` and `mutation` operations.
 The `method` defaults to `'post'`, but `'get'` is also valid.